Mississippi Hare

 Mississippi Hare is a 1949 Looney Tunes cartoon short directed by Chuck Jones and written by Michael Maltese.
 The short was released on February 26, 1949, and features Bugs Bunny.

 Plot

 Bugs Bunny, discovered slumbering amidst a cotton plantation, inadvertently embarks on a journey down the Mississippi River after being mistaken for cotton and bundled onto a riverboat.
 Assuming the guise of a distinguished gentleman to evade scrutiny, Bugs encounters Colonel Shuffle, a volatile riverboat gambler resembling Yosemite Sam.
 Engaging in a high-stakes poker game, Bugs outwits Shuffle, who subsequently challenges him to a duel.
 Through a series of comedic misadventures, including a flirtatious dance and a failed attempt at retribution, Shuffle is repeatedly thwarted by Bugs.
 Despite momentarily assuming a Southern belle persona to evade Shuffle's advances, Bugs ultimately emerges unscathed, jesting at the comedic potential of a romantic denouement.

+Home media

+Mississippi Hare is available on the Looney Tunes Golden Collection: Volume 4 Disc 1, and on the Looney Tunes Collector's Vault: Volume 3 Disc 2.